Software-destroyer/CODSOFT/README.md

 ---

 ## Demo
-To view the calculator in action, simply open the `index.html` file in your browser.
+To view the calculator in action, simply download the index.html,styles.css,and script.js inthe same directory then open the `index.html` file in your browser.

 ---